 Chin and Warner join “The Daily Signal Podcast” to explain why Seattle’s Union Gospel Mission is fighting for its right to the free exercise of religion.

-Plus, we read your letters to the editor and share a good news story about a family who was once homeless themselves, but is now giving back to those in need.
+Also on today’s show, we read your letters to the editor and share a good news story about a couple who adopted two sets of twins on the same day.

 Listen to the podcast below or read the lightly edited transcript.

 Virginia Allen: Increasingly across America, we see religious liberty coming under attack and brave men and women are taking a stand to defend our First Amendment rights.
 Here with me to talk about one such situation is Scott Chin, the president of Seattle’s Union Gospel Mission.
 And also joining us is Jake Warner, an attorney at the Christian legal group Alliance Defending Freedom.
 Gentlemen, thank you both so much for being here.

 Allen: Scott, in 2019, you became the president of Seattle’s Union Gospel Mission, but the organization has actually been around for almost 90 years.
 Tell me a little bit about the work that you-all do.

 Chin: Yeah, so, we are 89 years old and Seattle’s Union Gospel Mission, we exist to love and serve and share the Gospel with our homeless neighbors.
 We do that by providing food and shelter, addiction recovery services, job placement services, and legal services.
 And like you mentioned, Virginia, we have been blessed to have served the greater Seattle community for 89 amazing years.